 I used lessons learned from Save the Cat while finishing up the writing and editing of the collaborative novel, Army of Brass.
-(Coming this spring!)
+(Available now!)
 I wanted to write a case study of sorts about using a beat sheet for editing rather than plotting.

 Background on Army of Brass